tjhrulz/Monstercat-Suite/README.md

 - [ ] Look into adding corsair and other keyboards manufactures color API's into the color system, I do not have a full RGB (Mine only does green) so I will need a guinea pig
 Bugs
 - [ ] Album art color fetch runs when a color will end up being decided
+- [ ] Genre color decided is called even if genre color is off, move check out of genre color decider
 - [ ] Each meter instances its own version of any of the color options causing higher CPU than needed, I have known about this for a while but it hasn't been a big deal till some of the color choices required more CPU.
 - [X] Threads sometimes stay alive after completing their output (I think I have seen it once or twice do it without completing it, tell me your secrets threads why did you hang)
 - [ ] Occasionally a thread is detected as running but when it goes to be killed it is already dead, likely is finishing gracefully before the kill command happens.
 Not a major bug just causes occasional log spam